eddiejibson/chae-install/README.md

 ```bash
 $ npm start app
 ```
-Now all you have to do is serve the static assets using a web server such as NGINX.
+Now all that's left to do is serve the static assets using a web server such as NGINX.